Paigham (1964 film): Plot

 Mumtaz's elder sister took her own life due to the ill treatment by her in-laws, who demanded dowry.
 Mumtaz loved Shahbaz, but his father was greedy and wanted a wealthy bride with a substantial dowry.
 He preferred Khumar, Mumtaz's affluent friend, but agreed to marry Shahbaz to Mumtaz when her father promised a large dowry.
-However, on the wedding night, the money was stolen, and Mumtaz's father left empty-handed.
+However, on the wedding night, the money was stolen, and Mumtaz's father was left empty-handed.
 Shahbaz's father canceled the wedding, leaving Mumtaz's family devastated.
 Her father became mentally unstable, and her mother died.

 Shahbaz's father then married him to Khumar, who sought revenge for her friend's situation.
 She made their life miserable, and Shahbaz eventually divorced her.
-However, Shahbaz's father was worried about the significant mahr he had to return.
+However, Shahbaz's father was worried about the significant maher he had to return.
 They sold their house to repay the mehar, leading to poverty.

 Shahbaz realized his mistake and began to care for Mumtaz.
 He fell ill and remembered her.
 His father approached Mumtaz's father, now recovered, and asked him to marry Mumtaz to Shahbaz, but he refused, reminding him of their past encounter.
 Khumar arrived and revealed that she and Shahbaz loved each other, and their marriage was fixed.